-In the early 1990s GasNet embarked on a project involving insertion of the original larger diameter LP mains and services with smaller diameter PE pipes.
+In the early 1990s GasNet embarked on a project involving insertion of the original larger diameter LP mains and services with smaller diameter PE pipes and operating them at MP.
 The immediate benefits of the higher (MP) pressure were realised and the cost of construction was reduced.
 This method became the favoured method for future mains rehabilitation for the areas where MP was available and it could be completed without compromising the LP network.